Atlantis-Ecosystem-Model/Atlantis_example_and_instructions/README.md

 Note
 >Atlantis will not compile using Visual Studio 2015

-* NetCDF 4 -  development library
+* A NetCDF development library
-Follow instructions to download [NetCDF](https://www.unidata.ucar.edu/software/netcdf/docs/winbin.html).
+Follow instructions to download [NetCDF 4](https://www.unidata.ucar.edu/software/netcdf/docs/winbin.html).
 For further information see the
 [Atlantis-Wiki](https://confluence.csiro.au/display/Atlantis/NetCDF+4+in+Windows)

-* TortoiseSVN - SVN platform to check out the source code from the code repository [TortoiseSVN](http://tortoisesvn.tigris.org/) is the referred GUI to check out the code from the code repository.
+* An SVN platform to check out the source code from the code repository Dowload [TortoiseSVN](http://tortoisesvn.tigris.org/) as the preferred GUI.

 #### Build
 Building in Visual Studio requires opening the appropriate visual studio solution in